-- Brief the group about slips, trips and falls being the most common 'incident' in the outdoors. - Highlight risks associated with wet grass and muddy ground as well as wet rock, all of which are very slippery - Highlight the risk associated with slipping on wet grass whilst wearing Gore-Tex waterproofs, which are very slippery.
+- Brief the group about slips, trips and falls being the most common 'incident' in the outdoors. - Highlight risks associated with wet grass, muddy ground, woodland, riversides, moorland as well as wet rock and stream crossings, all of which are very slippery. - Highlight the risk associated with slipping on wet grass whilst wearing Gore-Tex waterproofs, which are very slippery.
 Ensure people take waterproof trousers off if ascending/descending steep grassy slopes. - Raise awareness of the issue, and discuss prevention foot placement, watch where walking, hands out of pockets, wet rock and wet grass are slippery.
 Walk Leader to assess potentially slippery ground first, to assess the traction of the surface.
-Brief the group about: walking on thicker grass/vegetation to avoid thin wet grass (slip hazard); hands out of pockets walking across uneven terrain (rocks, woodland) etc. - Brief the group that the most effective risk assessment they can personally take is to simply look where they are putting their feet to avoid a potential trip or slip hazard.
+Brief the group about: walking on thicker grass/vegetation to avoid thin wet grass (slip hazard); hands out of pockets walking across uneven terrain (rocks, woodland) etc.